TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 In total we have 26 bytes we need to decipher the format of.

-The first 2 bytes are easy to figure out - to deliminate a stream of data into individual packets we need to know the amount of data to recieve before processing it (this is typically known as message framing).
+The first 2 bytes are easy to figure out - to deliminate a stream of data into individual packets we need to know the amount of data to recieve before processing it.
 The first 2 bytes are <code>01 18</code> (decimal 280) which is exactly equal to the length of remaining data after it.

 ```cpp
 struct message_header